BusinessOptics/Crypto-Medication/README.md

   * 1 Year ago
   * 5 years ago

-It should also help the user interpret the consequences of this in some way (Just some simple stats that make sense to the user).
+It should also help the user interpret the consequences of this in some way (just some simple stats that make sense to the user).

-You can make some simplifications about how actual currency exchange works, what we are looking for here is something high level and indicative, not somethign that deals with teh technicalities of currency trades.
+You can make some simplifications about how actual currency exchange works, what we are looking for here is something high level and indicative, not something that deals with the technicalities of currency trades.

 Some pointers on resources
 --------------------------